millsydotdev/unreal-mcp/Python/README.md

 At this point, you can configure your MCP Client (Claude Desktop, Cursor, Windsurf) to use the Unreal MCP Server as per the [Configuring your MCP Client](README.md#configuring-your-mcp-client).

+**For Cursor users**: Make sure to edit the `mcp.json` file located in the `.cursor` folder within your project directory, not the `mcp.json` file in the project root.

 ## Testing Scripts

 There are several scripts in the [scripts](./scripts) folder.
 They are useful for testing the tools and the Unreal Bridge via a direct connection.
 This means that you do not need to have an MCP Server running.